Tom Jones (1963 film): Writing

 John Osborne, in adapting the screenplay from Henry Fielding's novel The History of Tom Jones, a Foundling (1749), truncated and removed notable episodes and characters from the book.

 He ends the film with the narrator's quoting from a portion of John Dryden's poetic translation of Horace's Ode: To Maecenas:

 "Happy the man, and happy he alone,He who can call today his own: He who, secure within, can say, Tomorrow do thy worst, for I have lived today."

 Filming

 Castle Street in Bridgwater, Somerset was used as a location in several scenes.
+Cerne Abbey, Abbey Street and The Royal Oak in Cerne Abbas were used as major locations during the film.
 Cinematographer Walter Lassally has said that he thought the location unit got on very well together under the circumstances and that the experience was satisfying.
 He thought Richardson rather lost his way in post-production, endlessly fixing what was not really broken.

 Release

 The film was reissued in 1989 by The Samuel Goldwyn Company.
 For this release, Richardson trimmed the film by seven minutes.
 It is available through the Criterion Collection, paired with the original version.